drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Pharmacokinetic Properties
 *[Pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.

-Because of their different 3D configurations, the pharmacodynamic and pharmacokinetic properties of enantiomers are likely to be different.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/pharmacokinetic-properties-7b4f641d'><i class='fa fa-play' aria-hidden='true'></i></button>Because of their different 3D configurations, the pharmacodynamic and pharmacokinetic properties of enantiomers are likely to be different.
 When this is found to be true and one of the enantiomers has greater therapeutic and pharmacokinetic characteristics, a single enantiomer drug presents health benefits including an improved safety margin and other advantages such as those indicated below.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacodynamic]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other